Malaysia Airlines seeks aid from wealth fund Khazanah, creditor talks continue | Business

 "Malaysia Aviation Group has requested financial support from our shareholder Khazanah Nasional although the company isn't in a position to comment on amount at this point in time," it said in an email to Reuters.
 The group said it remains in talks for a restructuring and that it was targeting a commercial agreement in the first week of December.

 The airline could be seeking as much as $500 million, said Malaysia's Edge weekly, which first reported the news, citing unnamed sources.
-Khazanah did not immediately respond to a Reuters request for comment.
+Khazanah said any funding for the airline will depend on the outcome of discussions with creditors and lessors, which it said is crucial to the success of the restructuring.

 Malaysia Airlines is seeking to restructure after the COVID-19 pandemic forced it to slash operations.
 The parent company had warned leasing companies that Khazanah would stop funding the group and force it into a winding down process if restructuring talks with lessors were unsuccessful, Reuters reported last month.